 - Professional Services;

-- · Physical Works; and
+- Physical Works; and

 - Maintenance Contracts

-Professional services are either usually catered for by Council's in-house Business unit.
+Professional services are usually catered for by Council's in-house Business unit.
 Where not catered for in-house, they are either delivered as part of Council's shared service arrangements or covered by the Maintenance Contract sought in accordance with Stratford District Council's Procurement Procedures.

-Physical Works not mainly covered by the Maintenance Contract.
+Physical Works not mainly covered by the Maintenance Contract, However, where not covered. this service is procured in accordance with Stratford District Council's Procurement Procedures.

+The contract covers an initial period of 3 years from 1 July 2019 and originally expired on 30 June 2022, but was extended an additional 2 years till 30 June 2023.
+It is a three year service delivery Contract with two rights of renewal of two years each for the continued operation and maintenance of the Stratford District Council's Water Supply, Wastewater and Stormwater Services.
+Physical Works are mainly covered by the Maintenance Contract.
 However, where not covered, this service is procured in accordance with Stratford District Council's Procurement Procedures.

-The Council has a Services Maintenance Contract which covers an initial period of 3 years from 1 July 2019 and expires on 30 June 2022.
-It is a three year service delivery Contract with two rights of renewal of two years each for the continued operation and maintenance of the Stratford District Council's Water, Wastewater and Stormwater Services.